MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 - Is at least seven characters long.

-- Does not contain the user’s name, real name, or company name.
+- Does not contain the user's name, real name, or company name.

 - Does not contain a complete dictionary word.